FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 After comparing VGG16 and EfficientNetB7, The results are as below :

 | **Requirement(%)**     |   **Accuracy (%)**        |  **Validation Accuracy (%)** |
 | ---------------------- |-------------------------- |------------------------------|
 | `EfficientNetB7`       |  97.76                    | 97.17                        |
 | `VGG16 `               |  96.34                    | 78.17                        |

 Therefore, the most efficient model is `EfficientNetB7` after a Training of 5 hours

+We proceed to implement Web application(s) using different frameworks to render the EfficientNetB7 as below

 ## Web Application & Local Installation